 - Determine appropriate laser safety controls

 - Ensure laser activities undertaken at the University of Melbourne are controlled in a safe manner.

 To enrol in Safe Radiation Practices - Laser and complete the course, please log onto TrainMe.

 Additional information and assistance

-The University Radiation Safety Advisor can provide specialist radiation advice.
+The University Radiation Safety Advisor provides specialist radiation advice to the University community.